-If your friend recently hired someone to handle their interior demolition and had excellent results, consider going the same route.
+If your neighbor recently hired someone to handle their interior demolition and had excellent results, consider going the same route.

-Plus, a family member or friend may have experience handling demolition work themselves—or maybe they know someone who does—and would be willing to do the job on the cheap, or free!
+Plus, a family member or friend may have experience handling demolition work themselves, or maybe they know someone who does.

 If you’re interested in doing a little more than just replace the flooring and hardware, you can save a lot by doing the demolition yourself.

 This isn’t as fun and carefree as simply swinging a sledgehammer mind you.

 You’ll want to be cautious when removing any cabinets, vanities, etc.